Citrix Virtual Apps and Desktops

 Alternatively, you can also manage images using PowerShell.
 See Image lifecycle management using PowerShell.

-Create or update a catalog using a prepared image
+3. Create an MCS machine catalog using a prepared image version spec:

 Understand Images node